 - Standard Size: 3" Width

-- Pricing for the metallic, premium, or specialty vinyls differ, and is reflected when selected.
+- Pricing for the super-premium, premium, or specialty vinyls differ, and is reflected when selected.

 - The BTR watermark has been added to the image for protection purposes only.
 Actual product will not include the watermarked logo in the background.

 - Most orders placed before 1PM CST are shipped the next day.
 However, please allow 3-5 business days for your order to be made in case of reasons beyond our control.

 - If you would like to order the decal in a special color not listed or for a different size, please give us a call or email us for a price quote.
 We would love to accommodate all your vinyl needs!

 DISCLAIMER: We use premium high quality vinyls with outdoor durability of 5-10 years for most vinyls, depending on the color and the surface quality.
 However, Chrome/ Glitter/ Metal based colors have tendencies to fade quicker under prolonged exposure to direct sunlight.
 Life expectancy of some vinyls can be drastically reduced pending different variables, such as weather, sun exposure, dirt, or chemical.

 What You ll Need

 - Vinyl Decal

 - Straightedge (A Credit Card or ID Card will do)